pawaspy/Ava/README.md

 ## How it Works

-AVA uses the OpenAI API to process the user's question and search the internet for top results related to the question.
+Ava uses the OpenAI API to process the user's question and search the internet for top results related to the question.
 It then further processes these results and provides the most recent and relevant answer.

 ## Setup